-^{} Coliform are bacteria that are naturally present in the environment and are used as an indicator that other potentially harmful bacteria may be present.
-When coliform are found in more samples than allowed, this is a warning of potential problems.
+Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially harmful, waterborne pathogens may be present or that a potential pathway exists through which contamination may enter the drinking water distribution system.
+We found coliforms in August indicating the need to provider.